On the Origins of the Oceanic Ultraviolet Catastrophe: Summary and Discussion

 We have provided evidence that the reduction of the internal wave kinetic theory to the Fokker-Planck equation, which relies on the prominent role of the Induced Diffusion process, leaves important contributions without extreme scale separation out of the picture.
 In section \ref{sec:loc-extr} all interactions were considered.
 We showed that the energy transfers can be successfully decomposed into a `local' part and a `scale-separated' part.
 Independent considerations lead to a quite distinct, non-arbitrary delimitation of the two regions.
 Using the paradigm developed by \cite{dematteis_lvov_2021}, we can compute the energy fluxes at the steady state directly from the full collision integral.
 All transfers, vertical and horizontal, local and scale-separated, are directed downscale.
 The scale separated part, dominated by ID, is effectively described by the Fokker-Planck equation in section \ref{sec:ID} and gives a mainly vertical energy flux.
 The local part, by far the largest contribution to the total flux, is dominated by interactions that have near-colinear horizontal wavenumbers, as shown in Fig. \ref{fig:3}, and has stronger horizontal transfers compared to ID (Fig. \ref{fig:5}).
 This represents a novel simplified framework in which to cast local interactions, whose effects have been shown to be far from negligible.

 Despite having used a non-rotating framework throughout the manuscript, in Section 4\ref{sec:IDb} we have argued that the presence of background rotation is expected to affect mostly the contribution from scale-separated interactions.
-We have therefore used an approximation in the ID regime for $f\neq0$, approximating near-inertial frequencies exactly with $f$.
+We have therefore used \gd{a well-known} approximation in the ID regime for $f\neq0$, approximating near-inertial frequencies exactly with $f$.
 This allowed us to obtain an alternate closure for the ID flux direction which, although nonrigorous, takes into account the background rotation.
-Importantly, this closure shares with the non-rotating case the same qualitative behavior: the direction is downscale both in vertical wavenumber and frequency, and in the GM76 case it becomes purely vertical.
+Importantly, this closure in the rotating case shares with the non-rotating case the same qualitative behavior: the direction is downscale both in vertical wavenumber and frequency, and in the GM76 case it becomes purely vertical. \gd{Independent results from \cite{regional} (their figure 38) indicate that the ``scale-separated'' low-frequency contributions play a marginal role in the overall balance, in the presence of background rotation, for a vertically homogeneous action spectrum ($b=0$).
+The balance appears to be mainly determined by interactions that are ``local'' in character.
+Both this fact and the result of Section 4\ref{sec:IDb} indicate that the non-rotating approximation of the matrix elements, is a relatively controlled approximation.
+Finally, one should not disregard the important benefits of the $f=0$ assumption to the rigor of the analysis.
+In the wave turbulence theory, when $\dot n_\bp=0$ (stationary solution of the wave kinetic equation) is associated with a Kolmogorov-Zakharov cascade, the latter is synonymous with a scale-invariant solution~\citep{ZLF}, motivating the assumption of a power law.
+The reason to use a non-rotating solution is that a stationary state can be defined~\citep{iwthLPTN}, which is far from obvious with the introduction of rotation.}